Carl Adams (wrestler): Coaching

 After spending time on the freestyle wrestling circuit, he began to coach.
 He started as an assistant in 1973 at his alma mater, Iowa State, and then his first head coaching job was at the University of Rhode Island; after that program was cut as a result of Title IX, he took over the Boston University program where was the head coach from 1981 until the program's end in 2014.
 After the wrestling program was dropped, Adams transitioned into an administrative role titled Coordinator of Student-Athlete Services which he still holds today.

-Additionally, he runs the Carl Adams World Class Wrestling Camp, invented several wrestling takedown machines, and has published books and videos about the sport.
+Additionally, he runs the Carl Adams World Class Wrestling Camp, innovated several wrestling takedown machines, and has published books and videos about the sport.